 The board of directors (“Board” or “Directors”) of Shun Tak Holdings Limited (the “Company”) is committed to principles of good corporate governance standards and procedures.
 This report describes the Company’s efforts to apply the principles and comply with the provisions in the Corporate Governance Code (the “CG Code”) as set out in Appendix 14 of the Rules Governing the Listing of Securities (the “Listing Rules”) on The Stock Exchange of Hong Kong Limited (the “Stock Exchange”).

 The Company is committed to maintaining high standards of corporate governance.
 Since Hang Seng Corporate Sustainability Benchmark Index was launched in 2011, the Company has been one of its constituent stocks.
 Hang Seng Corporate Sustainability Benchmark Index is Asia’s first benchmark series that tracks the performance of leading companies in corporate sustainability, focusing on environmental, social and corporate governance aspects.
-Hong Kong Quality Assurance Agency (“HKQAA”), the project partner with Hang Seng Indexes Company Limited since 2014, awarded the Company an “AA” grade in recognition of the Company’s sustainability achievement.
-HKQAA also accredited the Company with HKQAA CSR Plus Mark in acknowledgment of the Company’s satisfactory sustainability performance.
+Hong Kong Quality Assurance Agency, the project partner with Hang Seng Indexes Company Limited since 2014, awarded the Company an “AA” grade in recognition of the Company’s sustainability achievement.

 The Listing Rules require every listed company to report how it applies the principles in the CG Code and to confirm that it complies with such provisions, or provide an explanation if it does not.
 The Board periodically reviews the Company’s practices to ensure compliance with increasingly stringent requirements and to meet rising expectations of its shareholders (“Shareholders”).
 A corporate governance policy (the “CG Policy”) outlining the Company’s governance framework and practices was adopted by the Board in 2012 and updated in August 2017.